Abrahamosaz/BuySimply-backend-assessment/README.md

   ```bash
   npm run start:prod
   ```
-- For cloud deployment, see [NestJS deployment docs](https://docs.nestjs.com/deployment) or use [Mau](https://mau.nestjs.com) for AWS.
+- For cloud deployment, see [NestJS deployment docs](https://docs.nestjs.com/deployment) or use [Railway](https://railway.app) for easy deployment and hosting.

 ## Architecture Decisions